jennikate/moneytracker/README.md

 ## TODO
 - create payment form
-  - populate defaults
+  - populate default expense type for recipient & payment type(method)
-  - pass id's
+  - - see handleChange on FormVertical for next step in this